Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 • Microsoft.
 Compute

 Follow the steps below to register Azure Resource Providers in the Microsoft Azure Portal.
-If your Azure subscription is being used for other services, then most probably these resource providers will be registered already.
-However.
-Validate the same before proceeding to the next steps.
+If your Azure subscription is used for other services, most likely these resource providers are already registered.
+However, validate the same before proceeding to the next steps.

 • In the Azure Portal, select Cost management and billing